What are flukes?

 - For 2 common goldfish, ideally your tank volume should be at least 30 gallons and 4 feet long.

 - For 1 fancy goldfish your tank should be 3 feet long and a volume of at least 20 gallons (for 1 fish).

 If you want to keep more than 1 goldfish in your tank add an extra 10 gallons for each additional fish.

 For small fish, the rule of thumb is stock a fish 1 inch in length per 2-5 gallons of water.
 EG a 30 gallon tank could hold 6 x 1 inch fish, or 2 to 4×3 inch fish.

-Remember you want your fish to grow and thrive, so don’t keep them in too small a tank.
+Remember you want your fish to grow and thrive, so don’t keep them in a tank that’s too small.

 In my opinion, Flukes are probably the worst parasite infection because they cause so much damage.